-Most homeowners searching “HomeLink blinks red” are looking at an amber LED — not red.
-Under the overhead cabin light or through tinted plastic housing, the indicator can read as orange, reddish, even brownish.
-The name searchers give it doesn’t much matter.
-What matters is what the blink pattern itself is communicating.
+A HomeLink button that looks like it’s blinking red is almost always showing an amber LED, and the blink pattern — not the color — is what tells you where you are in programming.
+Under the overhead cabin light or through tinted plastic housing, that single amber indicator reads as orange, reddish, even brownish.
+The name doesn’t much matter.
+What matters is what the blink pattern is telling you.

 Every state that HomeLink’s LED shows maps to a specific position in the programming sequence.
 Each state has a specific resolution.
 Working through them in order gets you from “it blinks and nothing happens” to “the door opens without thinking about it.”